jeresig/node-romaji-name/README.md

 The returned object will have some, or all, of the following properties:

 * `original`: The original string that was passed in to `parseName`.
+* `settings`: An object holding the settings that were passed in to the `parseName` method.
 * `locale`: A guess at the locale of the name.
 Only two values exist: `"ja"` and `""`.
 Note that just because `"ja"` was returned it does not guarantee that the person is actually Japanese, just that the name looks to be Japanese-like (for example: Some Chinese names also return `"ja"`).
 * `given`: A string of the Romaji form of the given name.
 (Will only exist if a Romaji form was originally provided.)
 * `given_kana`: A string of the Kana form of the given name.
 (Will only exist if a Romaji form was originally provided and if the locale is `"ja"`.)